-We seek to promote British values at Carleton High School through our curriculum, assemblies and deeper learning days.
+We seek to promote British values at Carleton High School through our curriculum, assemblies, form time and deeper learning days.

 Democracy is consistently reinforced.
-We use democratic processes for some key decisions, such as holding elections for Head Boy and Head Girl.
-Democracy is explored further in subjects including History and RE, as well as in form time, drop down days and assemblies.
-Student Voice and Headteacher breakfasts ensure that our students feel part of decisions taken within the school.
+Student focus groups and the student leadership team use democratic processes, to discuss and make decisions on areas such as well-being and charitable giving.
+Democracy is explored further in subjects including History and Citizenship, as well as in form time, deeper learning days, school displays and assemblies.
+Student Voice and Headteacher breakfasts also ensure that our students feel part of decisions taken within the school.